Carl Zimmerman (producer): Career

 working as an agent.
 Zimmerman began producing smaller-scale theatre before creating the acclaimed Oscar Wilde Trilogy for a national tour of the United States.
 It was the first of its kind to reach capacity in the box office.

 In the summer of 1972 Zimmerman launched Shakespeare's Loves, beginning a successful, large-scale tour of Shakespearean plays in classic repertory style.
 Afterwards, in 1975, he took the tour to Australia.
 After producing large-scale productions around the world for 13 years, Zimmerman returned to being a full-time agent while working as a co-producer on Broadway.
 He produced some classics such as The Seagull, The Cherry Orchard, and The Bear, all of which won the Critics' Drama Desk Award.

-He is a recipient of a number of international prizes for his work and dedication to theater, film, and the television industry.
+Zimmerman is a recipient of a number of international prizes for his work and dedication to theater, film, and the television industry.
 In 2008 he received the Lifetime Merit Award at Radio City Music Hall.